zer2/fantasy-basketball-optimizer/dynamic_explanation.md

 ## 1. Objective function

-The best place to start is defining what we are trying to achieve.
-There is no reason to do anything different than for static ranking lists in this regard; we want to maximize our expected number of either category wins or probability of winning five+ categories.
+First it is essential to define what we are trying to achieve.
+There is no reason to do anything different than for static ranking lists in this regard; the objective is to maximize our expected number of either category wins or probability of winning five+ categories.
 In this case, it helps to write them out explicitly.

 Define $V(X)$ as the objective function relative to the team $A$'s stat distribution $X$.
 With $w_c(X)$ as the probability of winning a category based on $X$, the objective function for the Each Category format is simply